 iOR Partners is currently seeking a Clinical Operations Manager to join our team.

-Under the supervision of the Chief Operations Officer, the Clinical Operations Manager is accountable for and provides management support to iOR centers in assigned regions.
+Under the supervision of the Director of Operations, the Clinical Operations Manager is accountable for and provides management support to iOR centers in assigned regions.
 The Clinical Operations Manager will lead and oversee office-based surgery suites and site operations from initial signing, development/launch, to ongoing operations.
 Our ideal candidate has a high degree of business acumen and is an excellent communicator, with strong attention to physician relations, and problem-solving skills.

 Functions include, but are not limited to: